korivikishore1991PersonalStuff/Notes_and_Interview_questions/Data tagging via Cloudera navigator and Hue.md

 The aim of this data tagging is ease the time required to bowse, gather and categorise related cloumns, tables and databases via predefined attributes like tags, key:value pairs and comments/description.
 # Integrating Hue with Navigator
 Embedded Search & Tagging via metastore manager in Hue and cloudera navigator can be used for Data Search and Tagging via Hue and navigator.
 Aplicable for Cloudera Enterprise 5.11 and greater.
+Configure Hue in cloudera manager tp search on Tagging.
+Figure#1
+Refresh the SQL editor to get a new search bar in the Hue.
+Which enables users to search on tags, tables, columns etc..
+Figure#2
+user tags can also be edited via Hue.
+Figure#3

 # DataBase and Table creation
 ## Creation of New DataBase with technical metadata
 ```hql